nadiazada/4DToes_GuessTheWord/README.md

-# Secret Word Guessing Game
+# Guess the Secret Word
 *A terminal game by Team Logic Breakers 🧠💥*

 > “Can you outsmart the Leader and uncover the secret word before your turns run out?”